gitopsmanager/eksmanager-bootstrap/README.md

 This only touches the `aws/` module's own state (`state/terraform.tfstate` in the `eksmanager-bootstrap-<account-id>` bucket) — it has no effect on the pipeline infrastructure itself (the CodeBuild project, IAM roles, the bucket).
 For that, use `setup-pipeline.sh --destroy` instead, documented above — the two are separate Terraform configurations with separate state, and neither tears down the other.

+### `EKSManagerAdminRole` deploys to every account in a targeted OU, not just enrolled ones

+The StackSet in `aws/modules/stackset` targets OUs (`organizational_unit_ids`), not individual accounts — the `SERVICE_MANAGED` permission model only reliably supports OU-level targeting (see the account-scoped targeting attempts, and why they were abandoned, in `aws/modules/stackset/main.tf`'s comments).
+That means `EKSManagerAdminRole` gets created in **every account CloudFormation finds in that OU**, including any account that isn't listed in `org_config` at all.

+For an account in that position, the role is deliberately rendered useless rather than left with real access: the template's `AccountIsEnrolled` condition (`aws/modules/stackset/eksmanager-enable-account-stackset.yaml`) falls through to a `DefaultValue: "none"` region sentinel, which denies every service the role would otherwise use — EKS, EC2, ECR, KMS, SecretsManager, Logs, CloudWatch, AutoScaling, SSM, ELB — with one narrow exception: `ec2:DescribeRegions`, a read-only, no-resource-exposure lookup, kept only to satisfy IAM's requirement that a `NotAction` list can't be empty.
+The role exists, but there's nothing meaningful it can do.

+This is a safety net, not a substitute for the right fix: **the actual solution is keeping a dedicated OU containing only accounts you intend to enroll**, so this fallback case never arises in the first place rather than being relied on.
+If the OU an account lives in also holds accounts unrelated to EKS Manager, consider moving the approved accounts into their own OU before enabling them here.

 ### Troubleshooting

 **`apply` fails with `EntityAlreadyExists` on `aws_iam_openid_connect_provider.github_actions`** — the shared services account already has a GitHub Actions OIDC provider from something else (an AWS account can only have one per URL).
 Nothing gets written to state on a failed create, so there's nothing to clean up.
 Find the existing one: